oskarrough/ember-youtube/README.md

 {{ember-youtube ytid="fZ7MhTRmJ60"}}
 ```

-Here's another example with all options:
+Here's another example with all options.
+Only `ytid` is required.

 ```hbs
 {{ember-youtube